Harangus/redmineclone/README.md

 ## Admin

+- Admin can edit, destroy every project or user
 - To create admin user, first register a regular user via the app, then in console:
     ```bash
     rails c